" "

 The following table shows a selection of published unlimited NBN 12 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

 Your home phone docking station will need to plug directly into a power socket and into your modem-router, which might not put it in the most optimal place.
-Switching to the NBN makes phone wall sockets you would have previously used unusable in FTTP and HFC homes, as the NBN uses separate technology.
-This isn’t the case for FTTN, FTTB and FTTC homes, which will use copper lines inside the home to connect directly to your modem.
+The wall sockets you would have previously used for your landline phone, will now be unusable in FTTP and HFC homes, as the NBN uses separate technology.
+This isn’t the case for FTTN, FTTB and FTTC homes, which will still use copper lines inside the home to connect directly to your modem.

-Once you’ve done this, power up your modem and your home phone, and provided you have a home phone plan on the NBN, you should be good to go.
+Once you’ve done this, power up your modem and your home phone, and provided you have an NBN landline phone plan, you should be good to go.

 NBN home phone not working?

-If you’re encountering problems with your home phone when switching over to the NBN, there are some solutions you can try.
+If you’re encountering problems with your NBN phone, there are some troubleshooting options you can try.

-• Try unplugging the phone line cord between your modem and your phone and plugging it back in.
-Do this from both ends.
+• Unplug the phone line cord between your modem and your phone and plugging it back in.
+Do this from both ends

 Make sure the phone line you’re attempting to connect to the NBN isn’t a ‘pulse dialing’ phone, such as an old rotary phone.
 These types of phones will not work on the NBN.